Ender’s Game author Orson Scott Card is an anti-gay activist, writer, and producer of a major motion picture.

 What about donating money to pro-LGBT groups when buying a ticket to Ender’s Game?
 Couldn’t we turn this into something positive?

-We are!
-Geeks OUT is hosting Skip Ender’s Game events on Friday, November 1st in cities across the country.
+We are hosting Skip Ender’s Game events on Friday, November 1 in cities across the country.
 Check the list or our Facebook page to find one in your city or start your own!
-All Geeks OUT Skip Ender’s Game events will benefit local LGBT organizations in each city.
+All Skip Ender’s Game events will benefit local LGBT organizations in each city.

-If you really want to donate money to a pro-LGBT group, do it!
+If you really want to donate money to a pro-LGBT group, you can do that anyway.

 Orson Scott Card said the gay marriage question is “moot” based on the Supreme Court rulings.
-Harrison Ford seemed to agree, saying it was clear “humanity has won.”
-Many indicators show the tide turning toward marriage equality.
+Harrison Ford seemed to agree, saying it was clear “humanity has won,” and other indications show the tide turning toward marriage equality.
 Is it moot?

 Absolutely not!
 There are 37 states in the country where gay marriage is fully illegal.
-In 29, you can be fired from your job for being gay.
-In Indiana, it’s now a crime for a same-sex couple even to apply for a marriage license.
-As great as it is to hear wealthy, famous heterosexuals call the gay marriage issue settled-and-done, it doesn’t really work that way.
+In 29, you can be fired for being gay.
+In Indiana, it’s now a crime for a samesex couple even to apply for a marriage license.
+As great as it is to hear wealthy, famous heterosexuals call the gay marriage issue settled and done, it doestn’t really work that way.
 Recent victories in state legislatures and the Supreme Court did not change the world overnight.
-Anti-gay activism, even violence, remains a national and global issue.
+Antigay activism, even violence, remains a national and global issue.
 It may look like the home stretch here, but we cannot mistake that for a victory lap.